tesmaia/slowvault/README.md

 CLI:
-slowvault create [filepath]: Create a new vault at the given location, optionally protected by a password (this will encrypt the file with that password, recommended, hidden from console) slowvault add [key] [options]: Add a new key to the vault, will prompt the value afterwards (hidden from console) slowvault unlock [key]: Unlock a key to be copied to the clipboard, will ask for the password slowvault copy [key]: Copy an unlocked secret value to the clipboard slowvault print [key]: Prints the secret value to the standard output slowvault delete [key]: Delete a key from the vault, needs to be unlocked slowvault view [key]: View the options set for a key, can also be used to check if a key exists slowvault list: List all the keys stored in the vault.
+slowvault create [filepath]: Create a new vault at the given location, optionally protected by a password (this will encrypt the file with that password, recommended, hidden from console) slowvault add [key] [options]: Add a new key to the vault, will prompt the value afterwards (hidden from console, you can add the value immediately using the --value option) slowvault fetch [key]: Unlock a key to be copied to the clipboard, will ask for the password.
+Will ask if you want to copy or print once unlocking is complete
+>> Do you wish to Copy, Print or lock the vault again?
+(C/p/l): slowvault delete [key]: Delete a key from the vault, needs to be unlocked slowvault view [key]: View the options set for a key, can also be used to check if a key exists slowvault list: List all the keys stored in the vault.